wu87988622/ohara/docs/src/rest/rest-stream.rst

 Example Request
   #. name (**string**) — new streamApp name.
 This is the object unique name ; default is random string.

-     - The acceptable char is [0-9a-z]
-     - The maximum length is 20 chars

   #. group (**string**) — group name for current streamApp ; default value is "default"
   #. imageName (**string**) — image name of streamApp used to ; default is oharastream/streamapp:|version|
   #. nodeNames (**array(string)**) — node name list of streamApp used to ; default is empty